Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Linguistic Examples

 which may be done as follows:

 This proof gives rise to the following diagram:

 To conclude the example, we compute the interpretation of this derivation/diagram.
 This is a linear map of type

 We again form the interpretation linear map by reading the diagram from top to bottom, and in this case, from left to right.
-We see that ``the" is being applied to the result of the application of ``that" to ``papers" and the rest of the right side of the diagram.
+We see that ``the'' is being applied to the result of the application of ``that'' to ``papers'' and the rest of the right side of the diagram.
 The right side of the diagram is more confusing.
-Here we see that ``signed" is being applied to ``John" on the left and curried on the right.
+Here we see that ``signed'' is being applied to ``John'' on the left and curried on the right.
 Putting this together we have the following linear map:

 Note that we have not made use of contraction or permutation at any point in this proof.
-In fact, this sequent is derivable in $\mathbf{L}$ if you re-type ``that" to $(N\bs N) /(S/NP)$, however we do not do so in order to illustrate where contraction will be applied when we deal with parasitic gaps in the following example.
+This sequent is derivable in $\mathbf{L}$ if you re-type ``that'' to $(N\bs N) /(S/NP)$, however we do not do so to illustrate where contraction will be applied when we deal with parasitic gaps in the following example.

-\subsection{``The papers that John signed without reading"}
+\subsection{``The papers that John signed without reading''}

-We now prove that ``The papers that John signed without reading" is indeed a noun phrase.
+We now prove that ``The papers that John signed without reading'' is indeed a noun phrase.
 We extend the previous example's lexicon to:

-The $\blstar$ derivation of ``the paper that John signed without reading" is as follows
+The $\blstar$ derivation of ``the paper that John signed without reading'' is as follows:

 where $\mathbf{D_l}, \mathbf{D_r}$ are the following derivations (formatted to fit on page).